andycool88/alx-system_engineering-devops/0x01-shell_permissions/README.md

-   DESCRIPTION OF WHAT EACH SCRIPT IN ALL THE TASK HERE IS DOING
+                                                  DESCRIPTION OF WHAT EACH SCRIPT DOES

 TASK 0-My name is Betty--- creates a script that changes your user ID to betty.